Study Spaces Guidelines

 General Guidelines

-All library study spaces may be reserved online, up to seven days in advance, or are available to walk-ins.
+- All library study spaces may be reserved online, up to three days in advance.
+Same-day reservations will be honored pending availability.

-- Study spaces must be occupied at all times by group members, with no personal belongings left unattended.
+- Study spaces must be continually occupied by group members.
+Personal belongings must not be left unattended.

 - A group that reserves a study space has priority use of that space.